© Crown copyright 2021

 Your support needs may have changed since they worked for you.
 You should consider whether there is any additional training and assessment of competence or training needed (such as peer learning or e-learning) to get them up to speed as quickly as possible.

-PAs will not need to hold official documentation to show they’re doing essential work
+In cases of local lockdowns, PAs will not need to hold official documentation to show they're doing essential work

 Where the definition of key workers may be needed is regarding access to other provisions, such as care for children at local schools if they cannot be cared for at home.
 As key workers, PAs are eligible for this support.